 Project: Dissecting resistance pathways in clear cell carcinoma through in vitro and in vivo modeling and circulating biomarkers.

-Project: Effect of soluble lung-derived factors on breast cancer cell metastatic behavior and treatment resistance
+Project: Functional role of soluble and ECM factors lung-derived factors on supporting and/or promoting the breast cancer stem cell phenotype

 Michael Keeney, ART, FIMLS